take me directly to the download instructions

 Installing the OTDThints and background on installing/updating.

-The OTDT is provided as a set of features installable from the following update sites:
+Starting with version 1.2.0 the OTDT is provided as a set of features installable from the following update

 This is what you will find on the update site: